KoryNunn/fastn/README.md

 ### `_generic`

-if the type passed to fastn does not exactly match any component it knows about, fastn will check for a `_generic` component, and pass all the settings and children through to it.
+If the type passed to fastn does not exactly match any known components, fastn will check for a `_generic` component, and pass all the settings and children through to it.
 [^ try it](http://korynunn.github.io/fastn/try/#InJldHVybiBmYXN0bignZGl2JyxcbiAgICAgICAgICAgICBcblx0ZmFzdG4oJ3NwYW4nLCAnV29vIGEgc3BhbiEnKSxcbiAgICAgICAgICAgICBcblx0ZmFzdG4oJ2JyJyksIC8vIEJyIGJlY2F1c2Ugd2UgY2FuIVxuICAgICAgICAgICAgIFxuICAgIGZhc3RuKCdhJywge2hyZWY6ICdodHRwczovL2dpdGh1Yi5jb20va29yeW51bm4vZmFzdG4nfSwgJ0FuIGFuY2hvcicpLFxuICAgICAgICAgICAgIFxuXHRmYXN0bignYnInKSwgLy8gQW5vdGhlciBiciBmb3IgcmVhc29uc1xuICAgICAgICAgICAgIFxuICAgIGZhc3RuKCdpbWcnLCB7dGl0bGU6ICdBd2Vzb21lIGxvZ28nLCBzcmM6ICdodHRwOi8va29yeW51bm4uZ2l0aHViLmlvL2Zhc3RuL3RyeS9mYXN0bi1zbWwucG5nJ30pXG4pOyI=)

 ## Default components

 fastn includes 4 extremely simple default components that render as DOM nodes.
-It is not necessary to use them, and you can replace them with your own to render to anything you want to.
+It is not necessary to use them, and you can replace them with your own, enabling you to render to anything you want to.

 ### textComponent